 Before you start

 - Check you've entered all transactions for the return period, for example, all invoices, bills, credit notes, and manual journals.

 - Run the Bank Reconciliation Summary report for all bank accounts as at the end of your VAT Return period.
 Check all bank accounts are reconciled at that date.

 - Generate the General Ledger report and check it for any exceptions.

 - If this is your first VAT Return in Xero, in your Financial Settings check your VAT details are correct.

-- If this isn't your first VAT Return in Xero, check you've published all previous periods' returns in date order so you can include late VAT claims on your new return.
+- If this isn't your first VAT Return in Xero, check you've published all previous periods' returns in date order.

 Run your VAT Return